sami-badawi/shapelogic-scala/docs/index.md

 [ShapeLogic Java](http://shapelogic.org) was started in 2007 as a Java image processing library.
 The primary purpose was add functional programming techniques to Java.
 Functional programming ideas have made it into Java 8 and Scala, so much of this work is obsolete and ShapeLogic Java is now bit rotted.
+Part of ShapeLogic Java has been ported to ShapeLogic Scala.

 ShapeLogic Scala was started in 2016.